sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

 ### Domain Authentication for the Subuser

 Now we are going to setup Domain Authentication for the Subusers created above.
-This process involves creating the parent Whitelabel and then associating it with your Subusers:
+This process involves creating the parent Domain Authentication and then associating it with your Subusers:

 1. **Create Domain Authentication**